Republic Day 2017 and 2018

 |2017||23 Oct||Mon||Republic Day|

-The Hungarian Revolution, also called “the Hungarian Uprising of 1956,” was a spontaneous movement of the Hungarian people that at first succeeded but was later crushed by a Soviet invasion.
+the Hungarian Uprising of 1956 was a spontaneous movement of the Hungarian people that at first succeeded but was later crushed by a Soviet invasion.
 It was banned from being publicly discussed in Hungary for three decades, but this ban was lifted in the 1980s.
-When Hungary again became a free country in 1989, the new republic was officially declared on October 23rd as well.
+When Hungary again became a free country in 1989, the new republic was officially declared on 23 October as well.

 The historical background of Republic Day occurred as follows.
 After Russian forces drove out the Nazis during World War II, an “Iron Curtain” divided the European continent into Communist and Capitalist sections.
 Hungary, located on the “wrong side” of that curtain, came to be dominated by Soviet-supported local Communists from 1945 until 1956.

 On 23 October 1956, however, a student demonstration began in Budapest that soon saw many thousands of protesters join and march on the Hungarian parliament building.
 They also blasted out radio broadcasts from Radio Free Europe and attempted to take over a radio station to get their message out.

 State police then made arrests and fired on protesters who demanded their release.
 A student who was killed by state police bullets was then swaddled in the Hungarian flag and symbolically lifted up over the crowd.
 Before very long, word of the revolution spread across the land, and militias formed and overthrew the Hungarian Communist government.
 Briefly, a free government was established, and there was a lull in the conflict.